puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 ### <a name="puppet_metrics_dashboardprofilepostgres"></a>`puppet_metrics_dashboard::profile::postgres`

 This class is deprecated.
-Please use the Puppet_metrics_dashboard::Profile::Master::Postgres_access class.
+Please use the Puppet_metrics_dashboard::Profile::Primary::Postgres_access class.

 #### Parameters